 According to one Lincoln Federal employee “This program is very close to my heart.
 As a mother, I cannot imagine children in our community going to bed hungry or hurrying to school in the morning just to fill their empty bellies.
 Most kids count down the days to Christmas and better yet, Christmas vacation.
 Hopefully these food baskets give these kids and their families the comfort they deserve to enjoy the holidays.”

 Junior Achievement is the world’s largest organization dedicated to educating young people about business, economics, and free enterprise.
 JA provides current, state-of-the-art educational materials, computer software, and trained volunteers at no cost to the schools or students.

-Lincoln Federal has been involved with this organization since 2009 with volunteers in 98 classrooms in Lincoln’s Public and Parochial Schools.
-Lincoln Federal is able to further support their programs through fundraising efforts by participating in their Annual Bowl-A-Thon.
+Lincoln Federal Savings Bank has been involved with this organization since 2009 with volunteers in 98 classrooms in Lincoln’s Public and Parochial Schools.
+The Bank is able to further support their programs through fundraising efforts by participating in their Annual Bowl-A-Thon.
 Our classroom volunteers continually comment on how they enjoy being able to use their experience in the industry to educate local youth about the importance of understanding finance and economics.

 Nebraska Community Blood Bank

 Lincoln Federal Savings Bank holds a blood drive for the Nebraska Community Blood Bank at the home office parking lot every eight weeks.
 Blood is needed in our community every day and each Lincoln Federal donor is able to help by donating a pint of blood at every drive.
 Blood drives are very important because they make up one third of the units collected.
 It’s scary to think that a single car accident victim may require as many as 100 pints of blood.
 The blood bank relies on drives such as ours to replenish their blood supply.
 The Nebraska Community Blood Bank is a vital part in maintaining blood supply for those in need and we are grateful for our donors for being the types that give!